jessepav/lacygoill-wiki-backup/vim/compiler.md

 ---

-Alternative (better suited for multi-lines compiler's outputs):
+Alternative (better suited for multilines compiler's outputs):

                      ┌ write the output of a compiler you want to parse │